hardmathproblems/hardmathproblems.github.io/README.md

 - Helps with everything, really
 - Joined in January

+### SprintingSnail
+- Co-Developer
+- Knows basic HTML and CSS, now improving knowledge
+- Have a good day :3

 ## Send a pull request if u wanna help btw.
 #### Dont read the commits, okay!
 ### byeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee